‘I switched to a standing desk and it transformed my workday’

 In Sweden, sit-stand desks - models which allow users to switch between a seated or standing position at the touch of a button - are everyday workplace essentials.
 Meanwhile, Denmark has made it mandatory for employers to offer their staff the option of a standing desk.

-And with many governments urging people to work from home if they can, many are finding the need to assess and adapt their ‘workstation’ (read: desk in the corner of the bedroom or family room) - from investing in the best office chair so as to support their spine, to lighting their workspace with the best desk lamp to avoid eye strain.
+And with many governments urging people to work from home if they can, many are finding the need to assess and adapt their ‘workstation’ (read: desk in the corner of the bedroom or family room) and maybe even invest in one of the best posture correctors.

 These are issues that I’m all too familiar with.
 When I first started working from home at my makeshift seated desk, I found I just wasn’t productive.
 I struggled to concentrate, easily got distracted and the dreaded fridge was regularly calling me to raid it.